cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           The 25/75 image and text component is used to draw the user’s eye to key information and navigation links, and aid comprehension by pairing content with illustration/imagery.

-          When used in conjunction with half width link blob, it can help create a hierarchy of child pages or other content on the page, or can help feature a particular link over others.
+          When used in conjunction with 50/50 text components, it can help create a hierarchy of child pages or other content on the page, or can help feature a particular link over others.

           #### When to use